Rob-C-89/evening_meal_planner/README.md

 ![Error, missing new_recipe attribute no value](/assets/documentation/new_recipe_error.jpg)

-As documented in the manul testing section, I moved the code out of the while loop to fix the bug.
+As documented in the manual testing section, I moved the code out of the while loop to fix the bug.

-Other than this I am unaware of any other bugs.
+Other than this, I am unaware of any bugs.

 ### PEP8 Validation